Warren, Buttigieg take Sanders to task for embracing the filibuster

 She added, "If Mitch McConnell is going to do to the next Democratic president what he did to President Obama, and that is try to block every single thing he does, then we are going to roll back the filibuster."

-"Many people on this stage do not support rolling back the filibuster," Warren said, referring to Sanders and Joe Biden.
+"Many people on this stage do not support rolling back the filibuster," Warren said, referring to Sanders, an independent senator from Vermont, and former Vice President Joe Biden, a former longtime senator.

 Sanders has proposed to use a budget procedure known as reconciliation to bypass the 60-vote rule and approve his tax and spending plans.

-Buttigieg was more explicit: "How are we going to deliver a revolution if you won't even support a rule change?" he asked Sanders, drawing cheers from the crowd.
+Buttigieg, the former mayor of South Bend, Indiana, was more explicit.
+"How are we going to deliver a revolution if you won't even support a rule change?" he asked Sanders, drawing cheers from the crowd.

-The former South Bend, Indiana, mayor noted that former South Carolina Sen. Strom Thurmond used the filibuster to try and block civil rights legislation.
+Buttigieg noted that the late Sen. Strom Thurmond of South Carolina used the filibuster to try to block civil rights legislation.

-"No less a Senate traditional figure than (former majority leader) Harry Reid has called for it to go," Buttigieg said.
-"It has got to go because otherwise Washington will not deliver."
+"No less a Senate traditional figure than [former Democratic leader] Harry Reid has called for it to go," Buttigieg said.
+"It has got to go, because otherwise Washington will not deliver."